Thorfusion/solder.py/docu/modslug.md

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-CC BY NC SA 4.0, Made by Magnar Hole Polden
+CC BY NC SA 4.0